espidev/ProtectionStones/README.md

-    protectionstones.create - Protect a region by placing a ProtectionStones block. protectionstones.destroy - Allow players to remove their own protected regions (block break). protectionstones.unclaim - Allow players to unclaim their region using /ps unclaim. protectionstones.view - Allows players the use of /ps view command. protectionstones.info - Allows players use of /ps info command. protectionstones.hide - Allow players to hide their ProtectionStones block. protectionstones.unhide - Allow players to unhide their ProtectionStones block. protectionstones.home - Access to the /ps home command.
+    protectionstones.create - Protect a region by placing a ProtectionStones block. protectionstones.destroy - Allow players to remove their own protected regions (block break). protectionstones.unclaim - Allow players to unclaim their region using /ps unclaim. protectionstones.view - Allows players the use of /ps view. protectionstones.info - Allows players the use of /ps info. protectionstones.count - Allows players the use of /ps count. protectionstones.count.others - Allows players the use of /ps count [player]. protectionstones.hide - Allow players to hide their ProtectionStones block. protectionstones.unhide - Allow players to unhide their ProtectionStones block. protectionstones.home - Access to the /ps home command.